ramkiran55/ramkiran55/README.md

 - 👋 Hi, I’m Ram Kiran, currenlty working as a Software Engineer at IVY Comptech.
-I predominantly work on Data Migration.
+I predominantly work on Data Migration, which involves cleaning, transforming and moving huge stacks of data from one data center to other data center.
-- 👀 I’m interested in Data Science, more specifically on Machine Learning, AI and I my dream is to pursue masters in ds
+- 👀 I’m interested in becoming a full-fledged Data Sciencist by digging deap into the realm of deep learning, machine learning and AI.
-- 🌱 I’m currently learning ML modeling, data cleaning and analysis.
+- 🌱 I’m currently learning Deep Learning and Machine Learning modeling.

 <!---